 - Preheat the oven to 425.

-- Spray a 9 inch round cake pan with cooking spray and set aside.
+- Spray a 9 inch round cake pan or oven safe skillet with cooking spray or grease it with a bit of bacon grease or shortening and set aside.

 - In a large bowl, mix the flours, baking powder, soda, and salt together with a fork until blended.

 - Add the butter and shortening and toss them in the flour to coat; then using your fingers, break the butter and shortening up until they are about the size of peas.
 It’s okay if some larger bits remain.

 - Add the buttermilk and mix with the fork until everything is combined and no pockets of flour remain but don’t overmix it.

 - Drop with an ice cream scoop or with a 1/2 cup measure into the cake pan.
 Five around the outside and one in the center.

 - Bake about 20 minutes until browned and golden.
 Serve warm with butter and jam.

 - ** Adapted from the Cook’s Country TV Show Cookbook